 The popular annual "International Festival" continues to this day.
-In October of 2015, visitors will be able to enjoy performances by some of the best local and regional cultural performing groups throughout the weekend, including Polish, Indian, African, Spanish, Irish, Chinese and many others.
+Visitors will be able to enjoy performances by some of the best local and regional cultural performing groups throughout the weekend, including Polish, Indian, African, Spanish, Irish, Chinese and many others.
 Attendees will also be able to buy imported and craft items, jewelry, books, food and other goods from many nations around the world.
 Unusual gift items can also be found in the large array of ethnic arts and crafts.

 VENDOR TABLES AVAILABLE

 Tables are still available for vendors at our International Festival, on November 18, 19, and 20, 2016, at the Southfield Pavilion.
 Vendors must sell international-themed items, such as imported or hand-made ethnic art, crafts, jewelry, gifts, toys, books, packaged food, etc. For information, please contact Mr. Wojciech Zolnowski at (313) 871-8600.